dmd-program/dmd-100/topics/narrative-media.md

 Fast forward to now, digital formats now afford people communicate across the planet by talking into a box that fits into the palm of your hand.
 [Some are working on brain interfaces](http://waitbutwhy.com/2017/04/neuralink.html) so that communication of thoughts can happen automatically and without the possible constraints imposed by spoken and written language.

-## Analog and digital

-Before the advent of microprocessors, capturing visual information was a laborious process that required master drawing and painting skills.
-However, that all changed in the 1830's when a French artist and chemist Louis-Jacques-Mandé Daguerre patented the Daguerreotype.
-The Daguerreotype extended that ability of a Camera Obscura–a large structure that allows light in through a pinhole, projecting the exterior scene onto an interior surface–by chemically recording the images onto metal plates.

 ## Transmedia

 Transmedia is communication of ideas and experiences through multiple mediums.
 But what exactly is a medium?